hso-esk/opcua-server/README.md

 # OPC UA Server
 The OPC UA Server as it is published here is based on the Open-Source implementation from ANSNeG [http://asneg.de/].
-It usese the core repositories [https://81.169.197.52:8443/repositories/;jsessionid=1nnyhqp3g8p1pyndp1qgy8k3t] with slight modifications.
+It usese the core repositories from [Asneg](https://81.169.197.52:8443/repositories/;jsessionid=1nnyhqp3g8p1pyndp1qgy8k3t) with slight modifications.
 Furthermore additional modules have been created e.g. to enable an abstractsensor interface and an adapter to connect to LWM2M devices.
 Therefore it uses the following submodules:
  - asneg (the core of the OPC UA Server)
  - asneg-db (database interaction for historical data)
  - wakaama (as the LWM2M server)